jporeilly/K8s/Labs/02 Pods/02 YAML & PODs/YAML.md

 ```
 kubectl delete pod nginx-xxxxx
 ```
-Notice: the
+Notice: the POD is deleted but another is created.

-can also use:
+Note: the reason why you can delete the POD is that kind: POD is Deployment.

+to delete:
 ```
 kubectl delete -f 01_nginx.pod.yaml
 ```
 or
-Note: the reason why you can delete the POD is that kind: POD not Deployment.
 ```
-kubectl delete deployment
+kubectl delete deployment.apps/nginx-deployment
 ```

 > YAML spec: https://yaml.org/spec/1.2/spec.html